Blog>Trade>Van jobs: I have a van and need work

 This is slightly different as you won’t be hiring your van out as such.
 Instead, you’ll be using your van to travel from job to job, transporting your cleaning equipment with you.

 As a house cleaner, you’ll be able to take on one-off jobs such as end-of-tenancy cleans.
-However, most of your business is likely to come from regular clients who need their homes cleaned on a weekly or bi-weekly basis.
+However, most of your business is likely to come from regular clients who require weekly or biweekly home cleaning.

 Read Elaine's story to learn more about what it takes to start a cleaning business.